alvaroltorres/ai_supervisedlearning/README.md

 ### Supervised learning problem:

-Our objective is to predict the probability of each of the 7 binary targets when given a random steel plate that has 27 features.
+Our objective is to predict the probability of each of the 7 binary targets on a given random steel plate that has 27 features.

-SER CRITICO NA ANALISE DOS TRABALHOS, apresentação mais importante do que codigo (beleza, mostrar e vender projeto)

 ### Instructions on how to use program:

+If you haven't the necessary libraries installed run:
+> pip install pandas numpy matplotlib seaborn

+To run the EDA:
+> python eda.py

 Project developed by:
 - Tomás Ferreira de Oliveira